subhadipchowdhury/subhadipchowdhury.github.io/activities/index.md

 ### Membership

-- *November 2014-Present*: Member of American Mathematical Society
+- *2014-2018*: Member of American Mathematical Society
 - *2014-2018*: Active member and Webmaster for the UChicago chapter of [Association for Women in Mathematics](http://math.uchicago.edu/~awm/index.html)